THE SH1971 BLOG

 What a Weighted Vest Actually Does

 Adding just 5–15% of your bodyweight with a weighted vest changes how your body interprets movement.
+Walking turns into resistance training.
+Stairs turn into bone-building.
+Daily movement turns into strength maintenance.
+You’re increasing the signals in your body to lay down bone cells.

 Bone density